rustic style kitchen

 A rustic piece of furniture has a distressed or weathered finish in a color that can be found in nature and has old-fashioned warmth.
 The details make all the difference.

 The color palette in this kitchen is calm and neutral.
 Natural colors like white, beige, brown, and gray are common, but warmer tones are key.
-For example, whitewashed walls complement natural wood features and allow the wood to become a focal point.
+Whitewashed walls complement natural wood features and allow the wood to become a focal point.

-The texture is used throughout the space, with grainy, rough woods and natural materials that are varied.
+The texture is used throughout the space, with grainy, rough woods and varied natural materials.
 Rugs made of animal hide or jute, stone fireplaces, and reclaimed wood furniture should be utilized to add texture.
 Exposed beams add warmth and interest to the kitchen.

-Paneling on the wall also brings texture to the room.
-Paneling might be a dark, distressed wood or a whitewashed wood for a lighter and more modern rustic look.
+Paneling on the wall also adds texture to the room.
+For a lighter and more modern rustic look, the paneling might be dark, distressed, or whitewashed wood.
 Walls and floors can be left raw and unpainted.

 Homeowners have many natural options for countertops.
 The raw wood edge can be used on countertops, the island, or both.
 A block of reclaimed wood is not only environmentally friendly but can also be imperfect, which is perfect for a rustic kitchen.